SuryaKrishna02/maya-dataset-creation/README.md

 ```

 ## Execution
-Note: Currently, sample dataset of 100 rows are provided in `translation/data/blip_laion_cc_sbu_100.json`.
-You can use original version
+**Note:** Currently, sample dataset of 100 rows are provided in `translation/data/blip_laion_cc_sbu_100.json`.
+You can use original version<br>
-Move to the translation folder from root folder and run the script as follows:
+Change your working directory to the translation folder from root folder and run the script as follows:

 ```bash
 cd translation\